mainmatter/playbook/project-procedure/digital-products/README.md

 While applying a systematic approach for developing a coherent understanding of what will be built, we recommend keeping the product design stage limited and not do excessively detailed up-front design and specification.
-Detailed wireframes tend to give a false impression of a finished product even though it is basically impossible to cover every possible aspect and prevent new challenges for particular features from being uncovered in the development stage.
-Also, static wireframes or even interactive prototypes will never give as realistic an impression for the final product as one will get from an actual application even if it starts out with very limited functionality initially and is only built up incrementally over time.
+Detailed mockups tend to give a false impression of a finished product even though it is basically impossible to cover every possible aspect and prevent new challenges for particular features from being uncovered in the development stage.
+Also, static mockups or even interactive prototypes will never give as realistic an impression for the final product as one will get from an actual application even if it starts out with very limited functionality initially and is only built up incrementally over time.
 Therefore we recommend aiming for a quick transition to the development stage, using the real application to collect feedback and verify assumptions as early as possible.

 ### User Stories Workshop